ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 }
 console.log(evenNumbers); // Output: [2, 4]
 ```
 Sure, it works.
 But let’s be honest—it’s messy.
-There’s a lot of noise: manual loops, index tracking, and state management.
-It’s not obvious at a glance what the code is supposed to do.

-Now compare it with a **declarative** approach:
+There’s too much noise: manual loops, index tracking, and unnecessary state management.
+At a glance, it’s hard to tell what the code is actually doing.
+Now, let’s compare it to a **declarative** approach:

+Sure, it works.
+But let’s face it—it’s messy.
+Manual loops, index tracking, and state management clutter the code, making its purpose hard to understand.
+Now, compare that to a **declarative** approach:

 ```typescript
 const numbers = [1, 2, 3, 4, 5];
 const evenNumbers = numbers.filter(num => num % 2 === 0);
 console.log(evenNumbers); // Output: [2, 4]
 ```
-One line.
-No loops, no clutter, just clear intent: _“Filter the even numbers.”_ The difference is like night and day.
-Instead of walking through the process step by step, the code declares its purpose.
+One line, no clutter—just clear intent: _“Filter the even numbers.”_ The difference is like night and day.

 #### Why Clean Code Matters 👨‍💻
 Clean code isn’t just about looking nice—it’s about working smarter.
-Imagine debugging a problem or making changes six months later.
-Do you want to struggle with a wall of confusing logic, or read code that practically explains itself?
+Six months down the line, would you rather struggle with a wall of confusing logic, or read code that practically explains itself?
 Clean code makes your life easier, whether you’re fixing a bug or passing your work to someone else.

-While there are times when **imperative code** is necessary—like when performance demands absolute control—most of the time, **declarative code** offers the readability and maintainability you need.
+While **imperative code** has its place—especially when performance is critical—**declarative code** often prevails with its superior readability and maintainability.
 Here’s a quick side-by-side comparison:

 | Imperative                   | Declarative                   |
 |------------------------------|-------------------------------|